jenspfahl/regex-builder/readme.md

 ### Functional design ###

-Any modification on an `Element` applies to a new instance and let the original Element unchanged.
+Every modification on an `Element` applies to a new instance and let the original Element unchanged.
 This is to avoid side effects.
 The following sample demonstrates the purpose of this design decision:

     Element string = new StringElement("foo");
     new RegexBuilder(string, string.many());

-The method `many()` return a new instance of type `StringElement` with the same state like the `string`-instance **plus** the modification done by this method.
+The method `many()` returns a new instance of type `StringElement` with the same state like the `string`-instance **plus** the modification done by this method.
 So, this manipulation doesn't *contanimate* the state of the `string`-instance.

 ----------